vessels-tech/papers/other/2018-04-20-deep-work-approach-to-dapp-dev.md

 - Build on chain/off chain application?

+Alright.
+Well today got well derailed.
+I was giving a webinar on another project I've been a part of (it's called MyWell if you want to check it out.
+It has nothing to do with DLT)

+I was able to get through the rest of the ERC721 tutorial this morning, but then I ended up presenting, and taking a break as my brain was a little fried.

+I did manage to get a simple decentralised rating system built, which I wrote from scratch.
+I was hoping to get more work on an Airbnb clone, but alas - I ended up debugging a whole lot of little issues.
+It seems that the interface between dapps and web apps is really fiddly.
+While there's a lot of tools out there, I still found myself yak shaving in order to get react to talk nicely to my backend.
+I shouldn't complain, maybe its just because I'm more of a server side guy nowadays.

+But I got it working, and that's a success.
+I'm going to call it a night and check back in tomorrow.

+Tomorrow, my goal is to design the system for BSIC.
+I'm going to start by actually designing a completely different application - one that I could concievably build in one day (perhaps I'll go back to my Airbnb idea), that way I can get some feedback and make some mistakes on how to build this stuff before doing the GreenBlocks design.

 # Day 5: Next Steps

 - Take what we've learned, and apply it to the BSIC Incubator project.